-The Center for Maxillofacial Prosthodontics, which was dedicated in 2001, provides an exciting new presence in the North Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the US.
+The Center for Maxillofacial Prosthodontics, dedicated in 2001, provides an exciting new presence in the North Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the United States.

-The Predoctoral (Undergraduate) and Graduate (Residents') clinics provide patient care by dental students and OMS residents under faculty supervision at reduced fees.
+The Predoctoral (Undergraduate) Clinic provides patient care by dental students under faculty supervision at reduced fees.

-Clinical and basic research - Full-time and several part-time OMS faculty conduct important clinical and basic research in many areas of surgical science, including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
+Clinical and Basic Research - Full-time and several part-time OMS faculty conduct important clinical and basic research in many areas of surgical science; including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
 BCD contains excellent facilities and affiliations for these clinical and laboratory investigations.
-Faculty mentor the pre- and postdoctoral students in research, leading to student presentations and publications at the local, state, regional, and national levels.
+Faculty mentor the pre- and postdoctoral students in research, leading to student presentations and publications at local, state, regional, national and international levels.

 About Texas A&M University Baylor College of Dentistry